merqurio/twitter_trolls/Users' descriptions.md

 ## Spammer
 Enough is enough.
 This is not the browser toolbar: your tweets include too many links and the same words continuously.
 Check the dictionary from time to time to enrich your vocabulary.
 Nobody likes a spammer!

+## Hater
+Take a chill pill!
+Stop having a destructive behaviour: your tweets are full of complaints and demeaning vocabulary.
+Take a look around Twitter and you'll see life is way better than what you comment it to be!